 Affected communities (S3- Land-related impacts) Negative Impacts - Disruption of essential services, such as hospitals, and consequent inconvenience to local stakeholders due to inadequate monitoring and supervision of electricity, gas and heat generation plants.
 Causing the disruption of primary services, which can subsequently lead to economic (businesses), mobility (no electricity supply for electric vehicles), health (no heat in winter) and daily life. (security of supply) Potential Short Distribution Downstream: Territory, Customers Section "Affected communities" Affected communities (S3- Land-related impacts) Negative Impacts - Lack of attention to the problems and needs of the territories in which the Group operates and failure to develop initiatives (such as, for example, the Alto Adige bonus) that respond to the needs and demands of local communities, leading to the impoverishment of the local socio- economic fabric Potential Long Downstream: Territory Section "Affected communities" Consumers and end-users (S4- Access to quality information) Positive Impacts - Improving the sensitivity and awareness of customers/users and the market on ESG issues, through the promotion of our products and services, such as conducting awareness-raising initiatives.
 This facilitates the energy transition.
-Current Short Own Operations: Sales, Smart Region BUs Downstream: customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) Positive Impacts - Increased customer satisfaction through the provision of quality products and services, including listening and customer care channels (e.g. reduction of customer service interruptions) Current Short Own operations: Sales Downstream: Customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) S4- Positive establishing longer lasting customer Impacts relationships and ensuring transparency and timeliness of Current Short Own operations: Sales Downstream: Customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) Positive Impacts Positive impacts on customer welfare related to the availability of products and services with high environmental performance (e.g. district heating, e-mobility, hydrogen, energy efficiency services and smart living); Current Short Own Operations: Sales, Smart Region BUs Downstream: customers Section "Consumers and end-users"
+Current Short Own Operations: Sales, Smart Region BUs Downstream: customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) Positive Impacts - Increased customer satisfaction through the provision of quality products and services, including listening and customer care channels (e.g. reduction of customer service interruptions) Current Short Own operations: Sales Downstream: Customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) Positive Impacts The company adopts effective communication channels, strengthening the trust and satisfaction of its customers, establishing longer lasting customer relationships and ensuring transparency and timeliness of information.
+This improves the user experience, reduces the number of complaints and fosters greater loyalty.
+Current Short Own operations: Sales Downstream: Customers Section "Consumers and end-users" Consumers and end-users (S4- Access to products and services) Positive Impacts Positive impacts on customer welfare related to the availability of products and services with high environmental performance (e.g. district heating, e-mobility, hydrogen, energy efficiency services and smart living); Current Short Own Operations: Sales, Smart Region BUs Downstream: customers Section "Consumers and end-users"